Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 - Atmospheric Evolution: Showcases microbial contributions to oxygenation and the rise of new atmospheric conditions

-- Geological Processes: great example of sedimentation and environmental cycles from billions of years ago.
+- Geological Processes: a great example of sedimentation and environmental cycles from billions of years ago.

 This specimen is ideal for researchers, educators, and collectors, providing a window into Earth's ancient history and the interaction of life and environment during the Paleoproterozoic Era.